 WILLIE: YES!
 YES!
 YES!
 I have completed it!
 I rule the Sanatorium.

-MILLIGAN: Willie, shhh!
-Now, we shall entrance our listeners with an essence of hypnotic music…
+MILLIGAN: And now!
+To ignite our portal back into this beguiled and beguiling town… we shall entrance our listeners with an essence of hypnotic music…

 MILLIGAN: (aghast) wha- what's going on?
 Those aren't my theta waves!
 Hecubus!
 What have you done?